- General Information

 - When archival items are in need of preservation, alert ICFA staff immediately.
 Do not attempt to repair any items.

-- Materials should not be left unattended.
-If you need to leave the Reading Room, please notify an ICFA staff and indicate the estimated time of your return.
-Materials may be held for your use on a subsequent day and will be re-filed within one month.
+- You must notify an ICFA staff if you need to leave the ICFA Reading Room or when you are done with the materials.
+Materials should not be left unattended.
+Your requested items may be held for your use on a subsequent day and will be re-filed within one month.

 - Readers may photograph materials for study purposes free of charge.
 They may also elect to make use of ICFA’s photocopying, scanning, or digital photography services.
 For these services, whether for study purposes or publication, reproduction fees may apply (see below).